Risk management Risk management

 Liquidity risk management involves a set of measures used to manage the Group’s assets and liabilities with the aim of maintaining the Group’s ability to meet its obligations while ensuring an optimal balance between the level of liquidity risk and profitability of the Group’s operations.

-The VTB Group Management Committee and Assets and Liability Management Committee (until 4Q 2019) / VTB Bank’s Finance Committee (since 4Q 2019), and VTB Bank’s Treasury Department and the Market Risk Division of the Integrated Risk Management Department all play a role in the Group’s liquidity risk management process.
+The VTB Group Management Committee, VTB Bank’s Finance Committee, VTB Bank’s Treasury Department and the Market Risk Division of the Integrated Risk Management Department all play a role in the Group’s liquidity risk management process.

 The VTB Group Management Committee determines the Group’s general policy in the area of liquidity risk management, sets limits and triggers for VTB Group’s liquidity risk appetite, and also reviews reports on the status of VTB Group’s liquidity risk as part of reports on Group’s risks.

-The Group Assets and Liabilities Management Committee (until 4Q 2019) / VTB Bank’s Finance Committee (since 4Q 2019) approves the Regulation on the Procedure for Managing Liquidity Risk in the Group, approves the Group’s liquidity risk assessment methodology, monitors the Group’s liquidity, and makes decisions on measures related to the management of the Group’s assets and liabilities with the aim of ensuring the required level of liquidity and growth of the Group’s assets.
+The Bank’s Finance Committee approves the Regulation on the Procedure for Managing Liquidity Risk in the Group, approves the Group’s liquidity risk assessment methodology, monitors the Group’s liquidity, and makes decisions on measures related to the management of the Group’s assets and liabilities with the aim of ensuring the required level of liquidity and growth of the Group’s assets.

-Liquidity management is applied at the Group level based on bylaws approved by the Group’s Management Committee.
-Within the Group, liquidity management is based on the following principles:
+Liquidity management is applied at the Group level based on bylaws approved by the Group’s Management Committee and is based on the following principles:

 - VTB Bank manages the Group’s liquidity by centrally controlling and managing the key measures taken by the Group.